patrickvando/interpreter/README.md

 To run `filename.asm`, use:  `. run filename`

-See the file `gcd.nrj` for an example implementation of the Euclidean Algorithm.
+See the file `gcd.nrj` for an example implementation of the Euclidean Algorithm in NRJ.

-See the file `fib.nrj` for an example implementation of a Fibonnaci number generator.
+See the file `fib.nrj` for an example implementation of a Fibonnaci number generator in NRJ.

-See the file `isprime.nrj` for an example implementation of a prime number checker.
+See the file `isprime.nrj` for an example implementation of a prime number checker in NRJ.

 ## Background